clecap/dante-wiki-production/README.md

 </details>

+## Installation on a Debian VM

+1. Log on to the Debian VM
+2.  ```curl -fsSL https://raw.githubusercontent.com/clecap/dante-wiki-production/HEAD/bin/quick-install.sh | sudo /bin/bash```

-## Installation
+## Installation on an arbitrary machine

 <details>
 <summary><b style="font-size:larger">Quick Install:</b> (Click on triangle for further <b>explanations</b>.)

 1. Open a terminal shell on the machine where you want to install.
+2. Log on as a user with docker rights.
-2. Navigate to a directory into which you want to install.
+3. Navigate to a directory into which you want to install.
 A good place is your home directory.
   The procedure will generate a directory named `/dante` in your home directory.
-3. `Copy-and-paste` the following line into your shell and press execute.
+4. `Copy-and-paste` the following line into your shell and press execute.

 ```
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/clecap/dante-wiki-production/HEAD/quick-install.sh)"